Ask users for Phone numbers

 <a href="tel:+442079476330">020 7947 6330</a>

-If you do need to mark up your telephone numbers as links, for example, to support a device that cannot automatically detect them, make sure they do not display as links on devices that cannot make calls.
+If you do need to mark up your phone numbers as links, for example, to support a device that cannot automatically detect them, make sure they do not display as links on devices that cannot make calls.

-When you look at your service’s user journey, remember that telephone numbers as links might behave in unexpected ways for the user.
+When you look at your service’s user journey, remember that phone numbers as links might behave in unexpected ways for the user.
 For example, unless the user sets a default app to handle tel: links, some browsers and operating systems will automatically start a setup process.

-Write telephone numbers in the GOV.UK style
+Write phone numbers in the GOV.UK style

 See the GOV.UK style for writing telephone numbers.